roflmaostc/FFTResampling.jl/README.md

 ```

 ## Functionality
+The FFTW based methods require periodic, bandwidth limited (and properly Nyquist sampled) signals.
-This package currently works only with equidistant spaced signals.
+Currently the algorithms work only with equidistant spaced signals.
 We offer two main methods: `sinc_interpolate` and `downsample`.
 The first one upsamples a signal by zero padding in Fourier space.
 The second one downsamples a signal by cropping frequencies around the center spot.
 We therefore reduce resolution without aliasing.

 ## Example

-#### Sinc interpolation
+### Sinc interpolation
 Below you can find a simple example for `sinc_interpolate` and `sinc_interpolate_sum`.
 Furthermore, there is an image interpolation Pluto.jl notebook in the [examples folder](examples/).
 We can see that the interpolated signal matches the higher sampled signal well.